OpenZeppelin/cairo-contracts/packages/account/README.md

 ## Account

-[.readme-notice]
-NOTE: This document is better viewed at https://docs.openzeppelin.com/contracts-cairo/api/account
+> **NOTE:** This document is better viewed at https://docs.openzeppelin.com/contracts-cairo/api/account

 This crate provides components to implement account contracts that can be used for interacting with the network.